kaievns/the-log/posts/lead/drafts/brief-history-of-management.md

 ## The industrial revolution

 With the advent of mechanized means of production, the societal structure changed dramatically.
-Now, in addition to the royalty and the peasants, we have those who _own_ the means of production, and those who _work_ there.
+Now, in addition to the lords and the peasants, we have those who _own_ the means of production, and those who _work_ there.
 And with that we could say that the management and the working classes were established.

-It is a mistake though to think of those as managers and workers in the modern sense of the word.
+I think, it is a mistake though to think of those as managers and workers in the modern sense of the word.
 They where more like oompa-oompas and pain administrators.
 Because the choice for those workers was to either die of starvation on the streets, or work in atrocious conditions and die of heavy metals poisoning while working at a factory.

 The managers job here is mostly to maintain a steady supply of poor bastards and keep up the discipline in attempts to prevent people from rioting too much.